 The Adult Support and Protection (Scotland) Act 2007 was introduced in 2008.
-The Act covers all adults (anyone over the age of sixteen years) who are at risk of harm and who, because of any mental or physical infirmity, are unable to safeguard themselves against harm.
-All types of harm (physical, emotional, financial, sexual, neglect etc.) are covered by the Act.
-Harm includes harm from another person and/or self-neglect and self-harm.
+The Act covers all adults (anyone over the age of sixteen years) who are at risk of harm and who, because of a mental or physical infirmity, are unable to safeguard themselves against harm.
+All types of harm are covered by the Act, including neglect and self-harm.

-Everyone deserves to live a life free from harm, and protecting adults covered by the Act who are at risk of harm, is the legal responsibility of all members of staff of the Health and Social Care Partnership.
-NHS, Council and Police Scotland.
-Other agencies have a contractual and/or moral obligation to protect adults at risk of harm.
+Everyone deserves to live a life free from harm, and protecting adults covered by the Act who are at risk of harm, is the responsibility of all workers.